-The Company shall prepare liquidity reserve forecasts and maintain an adequate level of credit facilities in order to prudently manage liquidity and cash-flow risks.
+The Group forecasts liquidity reserves and maintains an adequate level of credit facilities to prudently manage liquidity and cash flow risks.
 At the same time, investments have been limited to its own sources of funding and to those with a direct contribution to turnover.
 The liquidity and cash-flow risk management policy adapts to new, more demanding commercial practices.
 This risk is closely linked to the risks described above.